Occupations in retail sales and customer care

 Training programs for newcomers in the GTA

-There are several training programs in the GTA for basic retail sales and customer care skills, some including or limited to operation of a cash register or food handling and they may also offer occupation-specific language training and initial job placement.
-Those currently offering such programs, which vary in length from just two or three days to 9 weeks, include The Neighbourhood Organization, ACCES Employment, and YWCA.
-An Ontario Works referral may be required.
-Please search our databases of Programs & Events on this website, filtering by “Retail” under “Sector”.
+There are several training programs in the GTA for basic retail sales and customer care skills.
+Some of these include or are limited to operation of a cash register or food handling.
+Some offer occupation-specific language training and initial job placement.
+Organizations offering such programs on an ongoing basis or at various times of the year, which vary in length from just two or three days to 9 weeks, include:

 Job market outlook